CHOOSING AND BUYING A VIOLET WAND

 ELECTROMECHANICAL VIOLET WANDS

 All other wands we are going to discuss here, are electro-mechanical wands.
 There are only two manufacturers of such wands and the one of interest is ETP (Electro-Technic Products Inc.) in Chicago, Illinois, USA .
 If you order from them, don’t mention the name “Violet Wand” and don’t tell them you want to use it on people, or they won’t sell to you!
-This said, they apparently sell units to people who resell them as “healing devices”.
+This said, they sell units to people who resell them as “healing devices”.

 The other manufacturer is Holo Electron in Tremblay-en-France, France, which produces units for the alternative medical market, but those start at well over €600 and are reportedly a lot less powerful than the ETP units.